akaterra/apidog/readme.md

     * First with the subfield "a" with type "Number"
     * Second with the subfield "b" with type "String"

-  "Send sample request" plug-in shows them as two options to select.
-"OpenAPI" schema uses "$oneOf" definition.
+  * @html template "Send sample request" plug-in shows them as two options to select.
+  * @openapi, @asyncapi templates generate "$oneOf" definition.

 ### @html template "Send sample request" plug-in